 As a community leader in the arts, Mr. Pastor-Chermak sits on the Board of Directors of two worthwhile organizations: the East Bay Music Foundation, which presents competitions, showcase concerts, and benefit events for young musicians in the area; and Calliope – East Bay Music and Arts, a brand-new business hub for visual and performing artists launched in 2018.

-Mr. Pastor-Chermak began his cello studies with Linda and William Wharton in Moscow, Idaho.
+Mr. Pastor-Chermak grew up in Moscow, Idaho, spending the first decade of his life on a working farm.
+He began his cello studies in Idaho with Linda and William Wharton.
 After undergraduate work at the University of Idaho, he received the Bachelor of Arts degree in music, with honors, from the University of California, Berkeley, where he studied cello under Irene Sharp, conducting under Marika Kuzma, and music history under Richard Taruskin.
 His studies at Berkeley culminated in winning the Lyon Prize, “for academic achievement and distinction in performance,” and the Witzel Prize, “for creative achievement in stringed instrument performance.”
 Mr. Pastor-Chermak received the Master of Music degree in cello performance from the San Francisco Conservatory of Music, where he studied cello under Jean-Michel Fonteneau.
 Mr. Pastor-Chermak held an assistantship in music history at the Conservatory, participating in instruction and curriculum design in the undergraduate music history survey.
 For his outstanding work as a scholar and academic teacher, the Conservatory awarded him honors in music history.
 He concluded his formal education with the Barbara K. Jackson Fellowship in Orchestral Conducting at the University of California, Davis.

 Mr. Pastor-Chermak plays an 1889 Riccardo Antoniazzi cello, and a modern bow from the workshop of Ole Kanestrom in Port Townsend, WA.
 He performs the sixth Bach suite on a 1982 five-string cello by Antonius Garcius Rosius.
 His instruments are maintained exclusively by Roland Feller Violin Makers of San Francisco, and his bows are maintained exclusively by Brianna Goldberg Bows of Pasadena.